• What is Copywriting?

 But remember, too, any time we move out of our comfort zones, there’s a very loud and insidious part of our brains (literally!) that tries to keep us inside that comfort zone.
 This part of our brains wants to keep us living small, “safe” lives.

 That feeling of panic isn’t a sign that you’re not meant to write copy.
 And it’s not a sign that you’re not going to be able to write copy well.
+It’s just a natural and normal reaction to doing something new.

 So, feel those nerves, and then take a step back.
 Tell yourself, this is part of the process.
 I’m doing something new.
-My brain wants to keep me from doing this new thing, but I really want this new thing.
+My brain wants to keep me from doing this new thing, but I want this new thing.
 I am safe and I am going to show my brain that this new thing is completely safe.

 2. Cut Through Fear by Getting to Work